 Lower Kentish Town Road’s cafes and restaurants have enviable rear courtyards, and just down from Anima, its excellent independent record-shop-cum-cafe is as charming as any.
 With brand new alcohol license in tow, from next Friday (16th April) the space, dominated by a vivid pink mural, will be an atmospheric outdoor bar, too. @letitrollrecords More here.

 This Malden Road boozer has a surprisingly magical – if rather narrow – rear garden, with booths, heaters, festoon lighting and tons of colour to suit its streetfood kitchen and vacation vibes. @gipsyqueennw5, More here.

 NW1’s Randolph Street pub is so well-known for drinking on those street-facing benches – which catch the afternoon rays – that it’s easy to forget the exceedingly cute garden behind, freshly tarted up for pint-fuelled post-lockdown revelry. @colonelfawcett, More here.

-With Neighbour NW5 seemingly closed for good, the teeny pavement cocktail terrace next door is the definitive spot in Central Kentish Town to suck down a superior spritz or tinkle a negroni as you watch the sun set over the railway tracks, ignoring the traffic. @knowherespecial, More here.
+Along with new neighbour the Rabbit Hole (read more about it here), the teeny pavement cocktail terrace next door is the definitive spot in Central Kentish Town to suck down a superior spritz or tinkle a negroni as you watch the sun set over the railway tracks, ignoring the traffic. @knowherespecial, More here.